 No course to be counted toward the major or minor may be taken on a pass/fail basis.
 (See "pass/fail option" under academic policies in this Bulletin.)

 Transfer students from other colleges and universities must have the written approval of the director of undergraduate studies to count transfer courses toward the major or the minor.
 Once a student transfers to the College, all course work must be completed at NYU.
 (See also "transfer students," below.)

 Once a student enrolls in the College of Arts and Science (first year and/or transfer), all course work used to satisfy the 128-credit degree requirement must be completed at NYU.
-All students must complete their last 32 points while registered in the College of Arts and Science.
+All students must complete a minimum of 64 points in College of Arts and Science coursework (-UA suffix).
+Students must complete their last 32 points while registered in the College.
 In addition, students must be registered in the College during the semester immediately prior to graduation, unless officially approved for a leave of absence in that semester.
 One-half of the courses used to complete the major or the minor must be taken in the College.
 Any transfer courses to be applied toward major or minor requirements must be approved by the department.